KountourisPanagiotis/campings-backend/README.md

 ## Description
 This project is based on the database that was deeply analysed and implemented in [aueb-sql-final-project-database](https://github.com/KountourisPanagiotis/aueb-sql-final-project-database) as the final SQL Coding Factory Project.
 It provides a comprehensive backend for managing campsite data, with a local MySQL server serving as the data persistence layer.
-The frontend for this project can be found at [campings-frontend](https://github.com/KountourisPanagiotis/campings-frontend).
+The frontend for this project can be found at [campings-frontend](https://github.com/KountourisPanagiotis/campings-frontend) repository.

 ## Key Features
 - A RESTful API constructed with JAX-RS, enabling CRUD operations on campsite data.